 Understanding Commitments, Expenditures & Payments

-Before we discuss commitments, expenditures and payments, the concept of cash flow must be addressed.
-Commitments, expenditure and payment plans and curves are often mistakenly confused with cash flow.
+Before we discuss commitments, expenditures and payments, let’s explore how they differ from cash flow cash flow, which they are often confused with.
 A typical cash flow is comprised of:

-“Cash Out,” which includes bid costs, engineering & design costs, material purchase orders, labor, overhead, and subcontracts.
+Includes bid costs, engineering and design costs, material purchase orders, labor, overhead, and subcontracts.

 Cost incurred for services or goods rendered stemming from a commitment.
 This includes a known cost that has not yet been invoiced (accruals).